arcestia/time-keeper/README.md

   - Store discount (personalized prices)
   - Stat cap increases (affects restores and daily premium restore)

+## Time Authority (timezones)
+- 12 zones: TZ-12 (lowest) → TZ-1 (richest).
+Moving up burns a deposit of time, increasing non-linearly.
+- Benefits vs cons:
+  - Earning multiplier increases with wealth (up to x3 at TZ-1).
+  - Store prices get more expensive with wealth (up to x10 at TZ-1).
+- Your current timezone and multipliers are shown in app headers.
+Use the Time Authority menu to view/move.

 ## Experiment vibe
 This is a vibe coding experiment—iterative, exploratory, and fun.
 Expect rapid evolution and occasional sharp edges.